 But the bed is not so high that you have to climb up to it or anything.

 The kitchen is really small but is still functional.
 And the backsplash is recycled steel.

-Open shelving versus large cabinets always helps a space feel larger especially in tiny kitchens.
-But don’t worry, there’s still cabinets above that (you’ll see in the video).
+Open shelving versus large cabinets always helps it feel larger especially in the kitchen.
+But don’t worry, there are still cabinets above the open shelving (you’ll see in the video tour below).